datamole-ai/edvart/CONTRIBUTING.md

 ### Implement a new type of analysis
 Start by implementing a prototype of the analysis in the `prototype.md` notebook.

-For instructions on converting between markdown notebook format and Jupyter notebook format, see [README](README.md#markdown-notebooks).

 You can test your implementation by loading the example datasets using `edvart.example_datasets.dataset_*` and running your analysis on the dataset.

 ### Implement an API for the analysis